Davoyan/ipregion/README.md

 - JSON output for automation and integration
 - Color-coded, easy-to-read table output
 - **Country names + percentage stats**: alongside ISO codes, shows country names and percentage distribution across services

-## Improvements in this fork

-Compared to the original script, this fork includes:

-- Fixed IPv6 detection (was unreliable in some cases)
-- Fixed freezes on certain services
-- Adjusted alignment in the output table
-- Separated **YouTube** and **Google** (rarely but can show different regions)
-- Correctly detects **Google China (CN) region**
-- Added Bing and Amazon Prime
-- CDN services removed from the default group (can be checked separately)
-- Added **country name decoding** and **percentage calculation** in human-readable output

 ## Dependencies